 Become a volunteer trail ambassador or trailhead host in support of caribou conservation!

 PROTECT a Species at Risk

 Caribou ambassadors will provide information to visitors on caribou in the mountain national parks and Parks Canada’s caribou conservation actions.
 The tasks require good communication skills and the ability to work independently.
-Trail ambassadors will need a reasonable level of fitness, experience in hiking in alpine terrain, and may be required to have basic wilderness first aid certification.
+Trail ambassadors will need a reasonable level of fitness, experience in hiking in alpine terrain and be comfortable to speak with visitors on a routine basis.

-Become a Park Steward on Your Own Schedule
+Become a Park Steward at your own pace

 Park Stewards are volunteers who participate in short term volunteer stewardship days and projects that give an immediate return to protecting and improving Jasper National Park.
 Park Stewards volunteer on their own pace throughout the year in summer and winter when opportunities arise.
 There is no minimum commitment and you can only say YES to the projects you are available for and interested in.
 This is great for people with a flexible schedule and ideal for people interested in getting some short term experience.
 Some of the areas Park Stewards help with are invasive species removal, litter picks, special events help, trail conditions reporting and much more.

 Other Parks Canada opportunities

 Great Canadian Shoreline Cleanups

 Did you know that Jasper is home to dozens of ponds, wetlands, creeks, rivers, lakes and one Canadian Heritage River?
 These locations need active stewardship to be kept clean and litter free.
 Volunteer groups and organizations can adopt these locations for individual or group outings.

 Visit www.shorelinecleanup.ca to register or check with the Jasper volunteer coordinator for a shoreline that could use your help.